Hilda Tihlä

-Hilda Karlovna Tihlya (February 8, 1870 in Jämsä – March 27, 1944 in Belomorsk) was a Finnish writer.
+Hilda Fredrika Joonaantytär Tihlä (born Tihilä; February 8, 1870 – March 27, 1944) was a Finnish writer.
+From the mid-1920s until her death, she lived in the Soviet Union.

 Early work

+Tihlä was born in Jämsä, Grand Duchy of Finland.
 At the beginning of her writing, she was a spiritual follower of Tolstoy, but she quickly began to focus on women's work and issues.
 In her writings for Työväenlehti, Tihla took a stand on the position of women and criticized the church and society's moral problems.
 The same themes can be seen in his prose.
 Along with Elvira Wilman and Hilja Pärssinen, Tihla was the most popular female writer in the labor movement.
 She is even known as the most famous female writer of the period before Finnish Declaration of Independence.

 Labor movement

 She was born into a farming family on the Juoksonlahti farm near Jyväskylä in Finland.
 She grew up with her mother's relatives in Helsinki from the age of 9 and graduated from a girls' gymnastics school. later studied at the University of Helsinki in 1902–1907.
 At the height of the Revolutionary movement in 1905, she joined the Social Democratic Party of Finland.
 In 1906 she took part in the Sveaborg uprising.
 Later she took an active part in the labor movement and edited the newspaper "Roja" of the Helsinki Workers' Union.